loganbvh/py-tdgl/docs/background.rst

         \mathbf{n}\cdot\nabla\mu &= 0
     \end{split}

 Superconductor-normal metal interfaces can be used to apply a bias current density :math:`J_\mathrm{ext}`.
-For such interfaces, the boundary conditions are:
+For such interfaces, we impose Dirichlet boundary conditions on :math:`\psi` and Neumann boundary conditions on :math:`\mu`:

 .. math::
     :label: bc-normal